rakheshster/docker-stubby-dnsmasq/README.md

 Dnsmasq is a lightweight and small footprint DHCP and DNS server.
 You can read more about it on its [documentation](http://www.thekelleys.org.uk/dnsmasq/doc.html) page.
 Dnsmasq can answer DNS queries from a local file as well as forward to an upstream server.

 This Stubby + Dnsmasq Docker image packages the two together.
 It sets up Stubby listening on port 8053 with Dnsmasq listening on port 53 and forwarding to Stubby port 8053.
-I use NextDNS, so the Stubby config points to NextDNS currently but you can change it (_and should do so as it currently uses my configuration ID_).

 ## s6-overlay
 I also took the opportunity to setup an [s6-overlay](https://github.com/just-containers/s6-overlay).
 I like their philosophy of a Docker container being “one thing” rather than “one process per container”.
 This is why I chose to create one image for both Stubby & Docker instead of separate images.
 It was surprisingly easy to setup.